Tractable Uncertainty for Structure Learning

 \section{Experiments}

-In this section, we perform an empirical validation of the \trust{} framework.
-We implement two state-of-the-art Bayesian structure learning methods, (marginal) \dibs{} \citep{Lorch21Dibs} and \gadget{} \citep{Viinikka20Scalable}, and compare them with their \trust-enhanced counterparts, \trustd{} and \trustg{}, which use the respective method as the oracle for determining the structure of the OrderSPN.
+In this section, we perform an empirical validation of the \trust{} framework.\footnote{Our implementation is available at \url{https://github.com/wangben88/trust}.} We implement two state-of-the-art Bayesian structure learning methods, (marginal) \dibs{} \citep{Lorch21Dibs} and \gadget{} \citep{Viinikka20Scalable}, and compare them with their \trust-enhanced counterparts, \trustd{} and \trustg{}, which use the respective method as the oracle for OrderSPN structure learning.
 Each inference method is applied to synthetic structure learning problems, where the ground truth causal structures are Erdős-R\'enyi random graphs with dimension $d \in \{16, 32\}$ and $2d$ expected edges, and the Bayesian network distribution is linear Gaussian.
-All methods tested employ the BGe (marginal) likelihood.
+All methods tested employ the BGe marginal likelihood.
 For each experiment, a dataset $\mathcal{D}^{\text{train}}$ of $N=100$ datapoints is generated for each graph for inference.